ryankajia/psyc161-hw-factorial/README.md

 **Solution**:

-1. Write recursive `factorial_recursive` to estimate factorial of an integer n.
+1. Write `factorial` to estimate factorial of an integer n (could be plain iteration or a recursive call).
    See [wikipedia](http://en.wikipedia.org/wiki/Factorial) if not sure about what factorial is

 ### "Extra credit"

-2. Write non-recursive version of a `factorial` function
+2. Write both recursive and non-recursive version of a `factorial` function

 3. Investigate difference (well - ratio) in time of execution between the two.
 Use `time` module to track time.